Bumblebee202111/doubean-public/README.md

   * From Navigation Fragment to Navigation Compose (take action when next stable version is available)
     * From NavHostFragment to ComposableNavHostFragment
 * Lazylist problems
-  * Restoring scroll position is problematic especially when you are viewing bottom of list where there are some images
+  * Restoring scroll position is problematic
   * Comment items are sometimes visually polluted by others
   * Topic content WebView problems
     * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355